Home >> Cloud application management services

-Different platforms have their own application program interface or API.
+Different platforms have their application program interface or API.
 The API is a process for building software applications.
 It is made up of various routines, protocols, and tools.
-It allows programmers to create applications that are fit with the operating system.
+It allows programmers to create applications that work with the operating system.

-Some popular APIs can be found in various Internet platforms.
+Some popular APIs can be found on different Internet platforms.
 These platforms include Google Maps, YouTube, Twitter, and Flickr.

-API in these platforms allows interaction between them and users’ own programs.
-For instance, YouTube APIs allow users to feature videos from the site to their own apps.
+API in these platforms permits interaction between them and users’ programs.
+For example, YouTube APIs allow users to feature videos from the site to their apps.

 History of Cloud Application Management Services